 As impressive as the Colosseum is from the outside, exploring the inside gives you a wonderful perspective of the scale of the stadium and an idea of how the Games would have been run.
 If you do the full tour of Colosseum, you can go into the bowels of the building and see the route gladiators would have taken to the stage.
 You can also go up to the third tier of seating and have magnificent views of the Colosseum and of the centre of Rome.

 Visiting to the Colosseum is a must if you ever find yourself in Rome.
 The ticket includes entry to the Roman Forum and Palatine Hill, both which are well worth a visit.
-For an additional two euro, you can book a time slot online (compulsory during Covid19) and avoid waiting in queues for entry.
+For an additional two euro, you can book a time slot online (compulsory during Covid19) or buy a priority ticket and avoid waiting in queues for entry.
 For access to the underground and upper levels, you’ll need to book the full experience tour, which I highly recommend.

 Originally the temple to the Roman pantheon of gods, the Pantheon was made into a church in the 7th Century CE with the Roman deities in the alcoves in the building replaced with saints and other biblical figures.
 As a result, the Pantheon is one of the best-preserved buildings from ancient Rome.
 The building is built from a material that seems similar to modern-day concrete which has lasted incredibly well.
 The floors are still original, and while the doors aren’t original, they are also from ancient times.